From Breast to Bottle

 Stop #6: Since being secure is pretty important for milk-making, we’re separated into new flasks so that we can have some breathing room as we continue to multiply.
 Without expanding to additional campsites (aka passaging), there wouldn’t be enough of us to justify splurging on a bungalow.

 Stop #7: Once our airbnb bungalow (bioreactor) has been prepared for our arrival, we’re placed in the bioreactor.
-We love it here because our caretakers have carefully designed the bungalow to resemble the environment of home sweet home in the breast tissue.
+We love it here because our caretakers have carefully designed the bungalow to resemble our breast tissue home.

 Stop #8: This microenvironment has a 3D structure similar to the physiology in the breast.
 We form a monolayer as we attach to the surfaces, which helps us feel secure and makes sure we all get our nutrients from one side (be discerning).
 The media continues to be pumped to us to keep us nourished — yep, it sounds like a breast pump.